mahdi-farahbakhsh/DISS/README.md

 ## Introduction
 <ins>**D**</ins>iffusion-based <ins>**I**</ins>nference-time <ins>**S**</ins>earch using <ins>**S**</ins>ide Information for solving inverse problems is a modular framework for improving image reconstruction using pretrained diffusion models.
-**DISS** enables the use of arbitrary side information, such as identity embeddings, text prompts **inference time** without retraining.
+Our framework enables the use of arbitrary side information, such as identity embeddings, text prompts **inference time** without retraining.
 It performs particle-based search guided by reward functions that evaluate alignment with the side information, improving perceptual and semantic quality of reconstructions.

 <p align="center">
   <img src="images/teaser.jpg" alt="Teaser" width="800"/>